Roof Replacements- What Homeowners Need to Know

 Should you layer or replace?

 Take advantage of the roof replacement to inspect the supporting plywood.
 More often than not, the old decking will be worn out and need patchwork or even replacement.
 While it might be tempting to layer on top of your current roof, especially if your shingles are not asphalt, the cons far outweigh the pros.
-The aging support plywood might not be able to take on the added weight of the second layer of shingles.
+The aging support plywood may not be able to support the additional weight of the second layer of shingles.
 The original layer can also start curling, making the surface highly uneven and putting your new roof layer in danger of sliding off.
 Even though removing the original layer might require you to strip the plywood decking completely, consider replacing instead of layering, which could save you significant time in the long run.

 Look around for the best contractor